Eurosport Logo

 Eurosport Logo 2001

-January 2001 was marked by the complete transfer of the network to the ownership of Groupe TF1.
+January 2001 marked the complete transfer of the network to Groupe TF1.
 The changes led to another rebranding.
-But, the changes in the logo were insignificant, even almost imperceptible.
+But the changes in the logo were insignificant, even almost imperceptible.
 The designers changed the font and made the colors lighter.
 The letters have become more rounded and softer, making the overall concept more stylish and pleasant to read.
 This decision refreshed the corporate identity.

 2011 – 2015